General table information

 |uint32||offsets[n]||The actual local offset is stored.
 The value of n is the number of glyphs in the font + 1.
 The number of glyphs in the font is found in the maximum profile table.|

-'loca' table can be edited with TrueEdit.
-However, it's probably a bad idea to edit the '
+'loca' table can be dumped and fused with ftxdumperfuser.
+However, it's probably a bad idea to edit the